 “I was pleasantly surprised to work on only bike- and pedestrian-related projects, fulfilling my passion during my time at Snyder,” says Mauck.
 “I was even able to tag along to related public meetings, presentations, and seminars.”

 “This experience helped me prepare for the future by improving my technical knowledge,” shares Tasha Vipond.
 “I will go into my final years of college better equipped to utilize modeling software and specifications with a greater understanding of the overall design process.”

 Connect With Us

-This fall, career fairs are taking place throughout the country, providing a convenient way for job candidates to connect with potential employers and explore career opportunities.
+This spring, career fairs are taking place throughout the country, providing a convenient way for job candidates to connect with potential employers and explore career opportunities.
 With a strong dedication to STEM education, career fairs serve as a unique opportunity to engage with today’s top talent.

 “Forward-thinking, passionate people committed to life-long learning and improvement is essential for success in civil engineering,” explains Dave Moeller, President of Snyder & Associates.
 “Our growth as a firm is deliberate.
 We strive to provide our clients with thoughtful, comprehensive solutions to the challenges they face, and our ability to do that rests within the strength of our team.”